User-Generated Content (UGC) in Social Media Marketing

 Start by focusing on the platforms where your audience is already active.

 TikTok is ideal for casual, off-the-cuff videos that fit trends or product demos.
 Instagram offers a visual-first space for curated photos, Stories, and Reels.
-Facebook can be more effective for community-style interactions, especially with Groups or longer-form posts.
+Facebook can be more effective for community-style interactions, especially with groups or longer-form posts.

 Each platform serves a different purpose, so choose based on the type of content you want and where your audience naturally posts.